mrsachindixit/DataStructure_Databases_and_Einstien/README.md

 ## Data Structures

-Why would we differentiate between primitives vs DSs ?
+- Why would we differentiate between primitives vs DSs ?
--Famous DSs
+- Famous DSs
-    Array : 1D,2D,3D so on …
+  -   Array : 1D,2D,3D so on …
-    Stack :
+  -   Stack :
-    Sets :
+  -   Sets :
-    Maps
+  -   Maps
-    Queue : Simple , circular , priority
+  -   Queue : Simple , circular , priority
-    List :SLL,DLL,SCLL,DCLL
+  -   List :SLL,DLL,SCLL,DCLL
-    Tree: bTree ,
+  -   Tree: bTree ,
-    Graph :directed , undirected,simple,weighted,connected
+  -   Graph :directed , undirected,simple,weighted,connected
-Tables ?
+- Tables ?
 RDDs ? dataframe ?
-Advanced DS we don't talk about
-Is Date a DS ? why ? whynot ?

-## Slide 4

-Taking a grip on DS

-What gives rise to O notation ?
-Benefits vs limitations
-time vs. space
-performance vs. elegance
-generality vs. simplicity
-one operation’s performance vs. another’s
-Choices made by language runtime !
-The cast system :D
-Type system ? what about them ?
-Objects ? don't get me started …. :P

-## Slide 5

-What about “other than text”

-Images
-Voice
-Vidoes
-Geospatial
-Many more
-What do we mean by unstructured data ?
-Are these DS ?
-Skipping data storage formats : perquet ,ORC ,avro ,protobuff .Also yaml

-## Slide 6

-Data Transfer

-Tab vs common vs pipe vs something separated : Loose and easy
-XML is great ? why ?
-JSOn is great ? why ?
-Is schema necessary ? where and how it will impact ?
-The Document model inspiration of the www !

-Aside : Namespacing and RSS/SOAP/ATOM
+- Advanced DS we don't talk about
+- Is Date a DS ? why ? whynot ?

+## Taking a grip on DS

+- What gives rise to O notation?
+- Benefits vs limitations
+    - time vs. space
+    - performance vs. elegance
+    - generality vs. simplicity
+    - one operation’s performance vs. another’s
+- Choices made by language runtime !
+- The cast system :D
+- Type system ? what about them ?
+- Objects ? don't get me started …. :P

+## What about “other than text”

+- Images
+- Voice
+- Vidoes
+- Geospatial
+- Many more
+- What do we mean by unstructured data ?
+- Are these DS ?
+- Skipping data storage formats : perquet ,ORC ,avro ,protobuff .Also yaml

+## Data Transfer

+- Tab vs common vs pipe vs something separated : Loose and easy
+- XML is great ? why ?
+- JSOn is great ? why ?
+- Is schema necessary ? where and how it will impact ?
+- The Document model inspiration of the www !

+- Aside : Namespacing and RSS/SOAP/ATOM

 What happens to your DS in these transfer formats ?

-## Slide 7

-Xml  intuition
+## Xml  intuition

 <BOOKS>